Devon Rex vs Sphynx: Differences and Characteristics

 Ancient Aztecs bred hairless cats in the past, but surprisingly, the cats they developed had nothing to do with the Sphynx breed.
 Instead, this one comes from Toronto, Canada way back in 1966.
 A genetic mutation happened, thus the remarkable nude appearance of the feline.

-Breeders who took a liking to the Sphynx’s odd looks continued to breed those who constantly delivered hairless offspring.
+Breeders who liked the Sphynx’s odd looks continued to breed those who constantly delivered hairless offspring.

-Originally, the breed was known as the Canadian hairless cat.
-When he made his way to the US, experts further developed him until they achieved the image they have in mind.
-Until now, the Sphynx remains to be a popular choice in Northern America and his fame is gradually spreading throughout Western Europe.
+Originally, the breed was known as the Canadian hairless cat, but when he made his way to the US, experts further developed him until they achieved the image they had in mind.
+Until now, the Sphynx remains a popular choice in Northern America, and his fame is gradually spreading throughout Western Europe.

-Several cat clubs like The International Cat Association then recognized the Sphynx as an official breed in 2005.
-Meanwhile, other registries refuse to recognize the feline based on its genetic abnormality that might have an impact on the cat’s health in the long run.
+Several cat clubs, like The International Cat Association, recognized the Sphynx as an official breed in 2005.
+Meanwhile, other registries refuse to recognize the feline based on its genetic abnormality, which might impact the cat’s health in the long run.

 Size, Appearance, & Coloring